-When we reopen, here’s how it will work.
+Here’s how it works.
 We operate on a reservation system, much like a restaurant - we limit the number of people per hour allowed in.
 We do this to make sure our guests have plenty to pick when they come out, and also to ensure they receive lots of personal attention from us.

-Every week, we will assess the field capacity and drop a number of spots in the calendar on our homepage, www.purelandorganic.com.
-You can't book a spot more than a few days in advance, because we don't know how many people the field will bear more than a few days in advance, and that’s how we determine the number of spots.
+Before every pick, we will assess the field capacity and drop a number of spots in the calendar on our homepage, www.purelandorganic.com.
+You can't book a spot more than a few days in advance because we don't know how much produce will be ready more than a few days in advance, and that’s how we determine the number of spots.
 We will always announce the time at which the spots will go live for booking so everyone has a fair shot.